Overview

 What is the graduation rate at Princeton University?

-97% of students who start at Princeton University end up finishing their degree within six years of enrolling.
+97% of students who start at Princeton University finish their degree within six years of enrolling.
 This is 39% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Princeton University go on to earn?

-10 years after starting school at Princeton University, the median earnings among students who received federal financial aid was $110,066.
+The median income of students 10 years after starting at Princeton University is $110,066.
 This is $59,675 more than the national median.

 How much do students at Princeton take out in loans?

-Graduates of Princeton have to take out a median of $10,320 in federal student loans.
+Graduates of Princeton take out a median of $10,320 in federal student loans.
 This is $3,180 less than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources